Without a doubt, it is a dream place of work for many people with background in investment banking, or in management.

 How to prepare for the questions and the tests

-The best way to prepare for the technical questions, and the personality tests, is having the right mindset, and knowing a lot about Goldman Sachs.
-Spend time researching about the company, learn more about their goals and values, their clients, the working environment.
+The best way to prepare for the technical questions, and the personality tests, is having the right mindset, and knowing something about Goldman Sachs.

 Try to create a connection with the company, in your mind.
-Such a mindset will help you to come up with good answers to any technical question, becasue the technical question can vary a lot from one interview to another.
+Such a mindset will help you to come up with good answers when it will matter the most.